-In 2014, carbon dioxide emissions from Snam Group facilities were, overall, higher than the emission permits allocated.
-Some 0.4 million tonnes of carbon dioxide was emitted into the atmosphere, whereas about 0.33 million emission permits are being allocated, including permits for new plants.
-This results in a deficit of 0.067 million tonnes.
-This deficit was offset by the allowances already present on the books of individual plants, which have been accumulated thanks to a surplus in previous years.
+In 2015, carbon dioxide emissions of the Snam Group facilities covered by the ETS were overall greater than the emission permits allocated.
+In view of 0.44 million tonnes of carbon dioxide emitted into the atmosphere, around 0.24 million tonnes were allocated, resulting in a 0.20 million-tonne deficit.
+This deficit is offset by the allowances already present in the registers for Snam Group plants, accumulated thanks to the surplus from previous years.

-49 To be presented to the Electricity Equalisation Fund four months after the due date of unpaid invoices.
+41 To be presented to the CSEA four months after the due date of unpaid invoices

-50 The aforementioned resolution was annulled with Ruling No. 1587/2014 of the Regional Administrative Court of Milan, in relation to the obligation for users to pay the CVBL fee in the amount of €0.001/SCM with effect from 1 October 2012.
+42 The aforementioned resolution was annulled by Ruling No 1587/2014 of the Regional Administrative Court of Milan, in relation to the obligation for users to pay the CVBL fee in the amount of €0.001/SCM with effect from 1 October 2012.
 Moreover, with the subsequent Resolution 372/2014/R/gas, the coefficient was adjusted in the same amount of €0.001/SCM.

 43 The period covered by the preliminary investigation was initially limited to the period 1 December 2011 – 31 May 2012, but it was subsequently extended until 23 October 2012 by Resolution 444/2012/R/gas.